nasa/Common-Metadata-Repository/search-app/docs/api.md

     curl "%CMR-ENDPOINT%/collections?line=-0.37,-14.07,4.75,1.27,25.13,-15.51"

+##### <a name="c-circle"></a> Circle

+Circle defines a circle area on the earth with a center point and a radius.
+The center parameters must be 3 comma-separated numbers: longitude of the center point, latitude of the center point, radius of the circle in meters.
+The circle center cannot be on North or South pole.
+The radius of the circle must be between 10 and 1,000,000.

+    curl "%CMR-ENDPOINT%/collections?circle=-87.629717,41.878112,1000"

 Note: A query could consist of multiple spatial parameters of different types, two bounding boxes and a polygon for example.
 If multiple spatial parameters are present, all the parameters irrespective of their type are AND'd in a query.
 So, if a query contains two bounding boxes and a polygon for example, it will return only those collections which intersect both the bounding boxes and the polygon.

 #### <a name="c-shapefile"></a> Find collections by shapefile